my-crazy-lab/knowledge-based/README.md

 # Books

-> 70
+> 64

-- (6) VR Book Human-Centered Design for Virtual Reality 106/636
-- (3 * 3) Quantum Computing : A Gentle Introduction 1/389
+- (3 * 3) Quantum Computing : A Gentle Introduction 24/389
-- (4 * 2) Interconnecting Smart Objects with IP: The Next Internet 1/432
+- (4 * 2) Interconnecting Smart Objects with IP: The Next Internet 46/432
-- (2 * 3) Advanced Signal Processing in Wearable Sensors for Health Monitoring 1/208
+- (2 * 3) Advanced Signal Processing in Wearable Sensors for Health Monitoring 40/208

 - (4) Effective DevOps 1/410
 - (6) Software Architecture in Practice 1/620